bakedziti420/js-callbacks-iterators/readme.md

 <details>
 <summary>
 Boberto has a lucrative dog walking business.
 He's made that money this summer.
 How much did he make?
+Use `reduce` to help him out.

 ```javascript
 var earnings = [20, 25, 60, 20, 85, 20];